 - 9:45 a.m. – 10:00 a.m.
 Morning break

-- 11:00 a.m. – 12:00 p.m. – Becoming a Refugee Tutor and Mentor: by Katherine Suender, Ed.S.
+- 11:00 a.m. – 12:00 p.m. – My Journey From Literacy Tutor to Mentor to Tutor: by Katherine Suender, Ed.S.
 Katherine’s presentation will include an insider look at what it is like to be a tutor and mentor for refugee resettlement through Bethany Christian Services and how the Kalamazoo Literacy Council is now helping her adult mentees gain essential English literacy skills.
+(1.0)

 - 12:00 p.m. – 12:45 p.m.
 Lunch break

 - 12:45 p.m. – 2:15 p.m. – Keynote presentation: Addressing Why Place Matters!
 The EDISON Project by Dr. Karika Parker.
 In the Edison neighborhood, Place Matters! represents a vibrant educational community.
 In this neighborhood, people matter as citizens work, live, play, eat, socialize, and lift up literacy together.
 Upon conclusion of this session, participants will be able to: